nanakoohashi/Statistics/Theory.md

 1. **Randomness**: samples must be randomly selected.
 2. **Independence**: sample values must be independent of each other
 3. **Size**: sample size must be large enough (<30)
-4. **10% condition** sample size must be at most 10% of the population size.
+4. **10% condition**: sample size must be at most 10% of the population size.